Key features of the Dodl investment ISA

 What can I invest in?

 Choosing investments can be scary.
 That’s why Dodl doesn’t overcomplicate things.
-You can pick from a straightforward range of funds and shares, designed to make investing easier.
+You can pick from a straightforward range of funds, themes and shares, designed to make investing easier.
 That includes:

 - AJ Bell funds – built and balanced by the experts at AJ Bell to make investing as simple as possible.
 Just choose the risk level which suits you, then you’re away.